 The California Jazz Conservatory in Berkeley, and UC Berkeley.

-His sextet Ratatet released it's first CD in 2016.
+His sextet Ratatet released it's second CD in 2018.

 Alan was heard previously at Chez Hanny with Michael O'Neill, Charlie